tydaeus/notes/git/viewing_history.md

 Use `git log -p` to show the changes made in each commit in addition to the `git log` details.

 #### File History
 `git log -- FILEPATH` will display the active history for a given file.
-Use `git log --follow FILEPATH` to show the full logs for the file, including those that are no longer active (e.g. discarded during a merge).
+Use `git log --follow FILEPATH` to show the full logs for the file, including those that remain in the tree but longer active (e.g. discarded during a merge).

 #### Revision History
 The `rev-list` command lists revisions in the repository